Ark0N/-CS2-Benchmark-Automation/README.md

 4. **Run `GUI-Lauincher.bat`** — it will configure everything in one go
 <img width="895" height="532" alt="image" src="https://github.com/user-attachments/assets/0beea05f-334c-467b-a552-138e9d71fe11" />

+The "Run Setup First" (setup.ahk) automatically detects your Steam installation directory and allows you to select the Steam account you want to use for the Benchmarks.

+Please ensure that the CS2 Dust2 Benchmark Workshop map is subscribed to on the selected account.

+The script retrieves the key you have bound to ToggleConsole and records this information—along with your Steam installation directory and Steam User ID into the main benchmarking script, AutoHotkey64.ahk.

 > No manual path editing or tool installs — everything you need is included.